ethereum/trin/book/src/introduction/portal_network.md

 ```

 ### Standard requests
-Node each have a name, and only hold data that is similar to that name.
+Each node has a name, and only holds data that is similar to that name.
 Peers can tell who
 is likely to have what data based on these names.
 ```mermaid
 sequenceDiagram